code42/py42/docs/userguides/gettingstarted.md

 **Reach out to Code42 Support.** If you don't have a GitHub account and are experiencing an issue, reach out to the [Code42 support](https://support.code42.com/).

+# What's Next?

+Learn the basics by following the py42 [basics guide](userguides/basics.md).